 Now Gonçalo has a wonderful purebred Lusitano mare named Batuta.
-They’re a great team excelling in International competition with super scores and are contenders for the Rio Olympics.
+They’re proving to be a great team excelling in International competition with super scores and contenders for the Rio Olympics.

 I arrived at Gonçalo’s yard in Cascais to be met by a very calm, peaceful environment of people, horses and dogs with the sun shining; everyone was happy.
 Immediately I was welcomed by Gonçalo’s parents, who are very involved in the business.
 After introductions I walked around the stables to meet the horses, and of course I couldn’t resist giving Batuta—who is absolutely gorgeous—an extra pat.